The Lord of the Rings: The Fellowship of the Ring: Filming locations

-For the battle between the Last Alliance and Sauron's forces that begins the film, an elaborate CGI animation system, called MASSIVE, was developed by Stephen Regelous; it allowed thousands of individual animated characters, or "agents" in the program, to act independently.
-This lent the illusion of realism to the battle sequences.
-The "Making of" Lord of the Rings DVD reports some interesting initial problems: for instance, in the first execution of a battle between groups of characters, the wrong groups attacked each other.
-In another early demo, some of the warriors at the edge of the field could be seen running away.
-They were initially moving in the wrong direction, and had been programmed to keep running until they encountered an enemy.

-The digital creatures were important due to Jackson's requirement of biological plausibility.
-Their surface texture was scanned from large maquettes before numerous digital details of their skeletons and muscles were added.
-In the case of the Balrog, Gray Horsfield created a system that copied recorded imagery of fire.

 Score

-James Horner turned down the offer to compose the score.
-The musical score for The Lord of the Rings films was composed by Howard Shore.
+The Film score was composed by Howard Shore.
 It was performed by the New Zealand Symphony Orchestra, the London Philharmonic Orchestra, the London Voices, The London Oratory School Schola, and the Maori Samoan Choir, and featured several vocal soloists.
-Shore wrote almost four hours of finalized music for the film (of which just over three hours are used as underscore), featuring a number of non-orchestral instruments, and a large number (49–62) of leitmotives.

 Two original songs, "Aníron" and the end title theme "May It Be", were composed and sung by Enya, who allowed her label, Reprise Records, to release the soundtrack to The Fellowship of the Ring and its two sequels.
-In addition to these, Shore composed "In Dreams", which was sung by Edward Ross of the London Oratory School Schola.
+In addition to these, Shore composed "In Dreams", sung by Edward Ross of the London Oratory School Schola.

 Release

 Theatrical

 The world premiere of The Fellowship of the Ring was held at the Odeon Leicester Square in London on 10 December 2001.
 It was released on Wednesday, 19 December 2001 internationally in most major territories on 10,000 screens.
-It opened in New Zealand on 20 December.

 Marketing

-A special featurette trailer was released in 2000.
-The trilogy sizzle reel was shown before Thirteen Days and the teaser trailer before Pearl Harbor.
-The theatrical trailer was attached with the television premiere of Angel and before Harry Potter and the Philosopher's Stone.
-Both trailers appeared as easter eggs on the Rush Hour 2 and Little Nicky DVD and VHS.
+A special featurette trailer was released in April 2000.
+This trailer was downloaded over 1.7 million times within its first 24 hours of release, breaking Star Wars: Episode I – The Phantom Menace's for being the most downloaded trailer.

 Home media

+Theatrical version

-The Fellowship of the Ring was released on VHS and DVD on 6 August 2002.
+The theatrical version of The Fellowship of the Ring was released on VHS and DVD on 6 August 2002 by New Line Home Entertainment.
 It was the best-selling DVD release at the time with 14.5 million copies being sold.
 This record was dethroned by Finding Nemo the following year.